conductrics/conductrics-jquery/README.md

 # jQuery Plugin for Conductrics

 This is a jQuery plugin for the Conductrics service, which provides an API for bandit-style optimization, dynamic targeting, and A/B testing.
-We'll assume here that you are at familiar with the basic idea of the service.
+We'll assume here that you are familiar with the basic idea of the service.
 If not, please see http://www.conductrics.com for information about the service itself.
 Thanks!

 ## What This Plugin Does